lissashea/project2-api/README.md

 - POST /: Creates a new team.
 - PUT /:id: Updates an existing team.
 - DELETE /:id: Deletes a team by teamId.
+- GET /points-by-year gets points by year for all teams.

 Note that all routes return data in JSON format.